Aunsiels/pyformlang/doc/usage.rst

 Non Deterministic Automata
 --------------------------

 The representation of non deterministic automata, i.e. automata with possibly several next states at each stage but no epsilon transitions.
+Here, we give an example with explicit States and Symbols.

 .. code-block:: python